Siddharth038/Backend-APi-Project/README.md

 ## 🚀 The Task

-We need to build backend APIs to achieve tasks like:
+Build backend APIs to achieve tasks like:

 - Adding a doctor & their speciality 🩺
 - Adding a patient & their symptom 🏥